ahoffer/osgi/02-logging/README.md

 stuck on something longer than 2 minutes on something, check the source code for the lesson and fix the problems.

-### Create a new maven module
-Use these maven coordinates for you new module.
-NOTE: For extra an challenge, use your own names and version for the maven coordinates

 ```xml
 <groupId>lesson</groupId>
 <artifactId>logging</artifactId>